 3. It’s the right thing to do.

 So you’re broke and the saying “you can’t squeeze blood out of a turnip” applies to your finances.
-If you have an accident causing big damages, wouldn’t you want to pay for the mess you’ve caused?
+If you have an accident causing big damages, wouldn’t you want to pay for the mess you’ve caused with the proper auto insurance?
+It’s a risk you take when you don’t go above the minimum limits of insurance.
 You don’t have the aforementioned “Hip Pocket National” to pay the bills, but you can have the insurance coverage to do so.

 4. Keep the insurance company defending you.